open-telemetry/oteps/text/0066-separate-context-propagation.md

 While Correlations can be used to prototype other cross-cutting concerns, this mechanism is primarily intended to convey values for the OpenTelemetry observability systems.
-New concerns with different criteria should be modeled seperately, using the same underlying context propagation layer as building blocks.
+New concerns with different criteria should be modeled separately, using the same underlying context propagation layer as building blocks.

 For backwards compatibility, OpenTracing Baggage is propagated as Correlations